 In addition to the experience we’ve attained in the past, we also look toward the future to continue to innovate.
 As a UL 508A-certified panel shop (the stringent standard for industrial control panels), if we don’t have what you need in our massive inventory of tens of thousands of parts in one of our four warehouses, we can build it.
 We also buy used equipment to recycle and keep out of the landfill—help the environment by helping yourself!

 Bay Power is committed to getting you the right parts at the right price—delivered fast.
-Tell us about your job today.
+Tell us about your project today.

 Chairman of the Board & CFO